Estimated reading time: 5 minutes

 Another concept that’s integral to a biodome is the idea of layering the plants.
 You can think of it as 7 discrete layers:

-One of the things we’re most excited about in the upcoming Masterclass is that Paul and Andre are going to give us extensive plant suggestions for each layer!
+One of the things we love most about the Masterclass is that Paul and Andre include plant suggestions for each layer!

 Techniques for managing the height of trees